sachdev27/portfolio.io/Readme.md

 # V-Card Portfolio Website  ( Static HTML )

-This is a repoistory of V-Card Portfolio website using static objects.
+This is a repository of V-Card Portfolio website using static objects.